-The Gaming Authorisations Regulations provide that a game of chance, or a game of chance and skill, cannot be operated, promoted or sold by any person in Malta unless it is authorised to be operated under any law in Malta.9 Article 13 of the Gaming Act provides that where the Gaming Act or any other regulatory instrument prescribe that an activity, of whatever nature, requires an authorisation in order to be performed, it shall be an offence against the Gaming Act to perform such an activity or to promote, aid, abet or otherwise facilitate such an activity unless it is duly authorised.
+The Gaming Act provides that where this Act or any other regulatory instrument prescribe an activity of whatever nature, requires an authorisation to be performed, it shall be an offence to perform such an activity or to promote, aid, abet or otherwise facilitate such an activity unless it is duly authorised.8

 Since it is not in the MGA's regulatory scope to issue an exhaustive list of approved jurisdictions that may be targeted by Malta operators, it is ultimately the responsibility of the operator intending to target a foreign jurisdiction to ensure that the jurisdiction is reputable and offers equivalent safeguards to the Maltese regulatory regime.

-In the case of B2B operators, the MGA will only allow the cross-border provision of B2B services where the counterparty is a business based in a well-regulated jurisdiction.
+In the case of B2B operators, the MGA will only allow the cross-border provision of these B2B services to B2Cs licenced the EU or EEA, or in a well-regulated jurisdiction.